PenFed Student Loan Refinance Review At A Glance:

-- You earn a significant five-figure annual salary
+- Earn a significant five-figure annual salary

-- You have a strong credit history
+- Have a strong credit history, OR

 The last point about a cosigner is important if the two other points are not true.
 Remember, you have to earn at least $42,000 a year and have a credit score of 700 to apply for a loan of $150,000 or less on your own.
 And if you want to borrow more than $150,000, you’re going to have to earn at least $50,000 annually and have a credit score of 725 or more.
 Those could be high marks to hit if you’re just coming out of college and not working in a high-paying industry just yet.